Project 25 Organizational Overview

 Project 25 Steering Committee (P25 SC)

-Following an initial meeting in September 1989, the Project 25 Steering Committee was formed in 1990 in accordance with an agreement between the Association of Public-Safety Communications Officials, International (APCO); the National Association of State Technology Directors (NASTD); and agencies of the Federal Government.
-This Agreement is known as the APCO/NASTD/FED agreement and provided for the creation of APCO/NASTD/FED Project 25.
+Following an initial meeting in September 1989, the Project 25 Steering Committee was formed in 1990 in accordance with an agreement between the Association of Public-Safety Communications Officials, International (APCO); the National Association of State Technology Directors (NASTD); and agencies of the federal government.
+This agreement is known as the APCO/NASTD/FED agreement and provided for the creation of APCO/NASTD/FED Project 25.

-In 1992, and amended in 1993, the P25 Steering Committee entered into a Memorandum of Understanding (MOU) with the Telecommunications Industry Association (TIA), whereby APCO/NASTD/FED Project 25 agreed to proceed to select Common System Standards for digital public safety radio communications (the “Standard”) and TIA agreed to provide technical assistance in the development of documentation for the Standard in accordance with TIA’s usual procedures and policies governing standards documentation.
+In 1992, and amended in 1993, the P25 Steering Committee entered into a Memorandum of Understanding (MOU) with the Telecommunications Industry Association (TIA), whereby APCO/NASTD/FED Project 25 agreed to proceed to select common system standards for digital public safety radio communications (the “Standard”) and TIA agreed to provide technical assistance in the development of documentation for the Standard in accordance with TIA’s usual procedures and policies governing standards documentation.

-The Project 25 Steering Committee is comprised of four (4) members appointed by APCO, four (4) members appointed by NASTD, five (5) members from various federal agencies that participate in the process, and no more than eight (8) members who represent public safety user organizations that are approved by the Steering Committee.
-The Committee at its full complement has twenty-one (21) members.
+The Project 25 Steering Committee is comprised of four (4) members appointed by APCO, four (4) members appointed by NASTD, five (5) members from various federal agencies that participate in the process, and no more than eight (8) members who represent public safety user organizations that are approved by the steering committee.
+The committee at its full complement has twenty-one (21) members.

-Project 25 User Needs Subcommittee (P25 UNS)
+Project 25 User Needs Working Group (P25 UNWG)

 - Representatives of P25 hardware or software companies

-- Individuals that have an interest in the sales and distribution of P25 Equipment
+- Individuals that have an interest in the sales and distribution of P25 Equipment P25 test laboratories

 APCO Project 25 Interface Committee (APIC)